ianmacd/gts7xl/README_Platform.txt

    and then, you will be able to download what you want.
    You might save time in finding the right one by making use of the search keyword below.

-   - Notes31.apk : "Samsung Notes"
+   - Notes33.apk : "Samsung Notes"
    - MdecService : "MdecService"
-   - SmartSwitch.apk : "Smart Switch" (Version : 3.4)
-   - SamsungMessages_10.0.apk : "Messaging"
-   - SecEmail_P.apk : "Email"
-   - SBrowser_10.0_Removable.apk : "SBrowser" (version : SBrowser v10)
+   - SBrowser_11.0_Removable.apk : "SBrowser" (version : SBrowser v11)
    - SamsungConnect.apk : "SamsungConnect"
-   - KidsHome_Installer.apk : "KidsHome"
+   - KidsHome.apk : "KidsHome"
+   - HoneyBoard.apk : "HoneyBoard"
    - SamsungCamera.apk : "Camera8"
    - AREmoji.apk : "AREmoji"
    - Fmm.apk : "FMM"
    - BixbyVisionFramework3.apk: "BixbyVisionFramework"
-   - VoiceNote_5.0.apk : "Voice Recorder"
-   - DeXonPC.apk : "DeXonPC"
-   - LightweightWebEngine.apk : "lightweight-web-engine"
+   - SamsungMessages_11.apk : "Messaging"